-Balloon sinuplasty may be performed in either a hospital or an outpatient ambulatory center.
+Balloon sinuplasty may be performed in either a hospital, the office, or an outpatient ambulatory center.
 It is typically performed under general anesthesia.
 Sometimes, your doctor might suggest that the procedure be performed in his or her office under local anesthesia.

 The location of your surgery and the type of anesthesia used are decisions that are to be made by both you and your doctor.
-Your doctor will likely make a recommendation based on such factors as your medical history, personal preferences and history of anesthesia complications.
+Your doctor will likely make a recommendation based on such factors as your medical history, which sinuses are affected, personal preferences and history of anesthesia complications.

 A balloon sinuplasty procedure begins when your surgeon inserts an instrument called a guide catheter into your nostril until it reaches the sinus opening.
-Your surgeon will be able to see inside your sinus cavity to guide the catheter via an endoscopic visualization system, which is a small high-definition camera.
+Your surgeon will be able to see inside your sinus cavity to guide the catheter via an endoscopic visualization system, which is a small high-definition endoscope.

-After the guide catheter reaches the sinus opening, your surgeon then places a guide wire into the blocked sinus.
-The guide wire has a small light at the end of it that allows your surgeon to accurately place it into the correct sinus.
+After the guide catheter reaches the sinus opening, your surgeon then advances the guide wire into the blocked sinus.
+The guide wire has a small light at the end, or an image guidance probe, that allows your surgeon to accurately place it into the correct sinus.